sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 ## Implementation {#implementation-steady-state-parallel-shock}

-The implementation of the sketched physical scenorio can be found in the directory `sapphirepp/examples/vfp/steady-state-parallel-shock`.
-Since the implementation is essentially the same as in in the [parallel shock](#parallel-shock) example, we restrain our discussion to the changes necessary to directly compute the steady-state solution with Sapphire++.
+The implementation of the sketched physical scenario can be found in the directory `sapphirepp/examples/vfp/steady-state-parallel-shock`.
+Since the implementation is essentially the same as in the [parallel shock](#parallel-shock) example, we restrain our discussion to the changes necessary to directly compute the steady-state solution with Sapphire++.